The In-situ Origins of Dwarf Stellar Outskirts in FIRE-2

-These simulations are uniquely well-suited to study the connection between the formation of dwarf galaxies and their structure.
-The combination of physics implementations in the (Hydro+) runs have already been shown to reproduce the mass-size relation of observed galaxies across $\gtrsim5$ orders of magnitude in stellar mass \citep{elbadry2016,chan2018,hopkins2018_main}.
-The sample includes a large range of different assembly histories (9 in total for the dwarf sample) that give rise to a wide variety of present-day galaxy morphologies, from thin disks to UDG-like \citep{elbadry2018}. \fcr{We note that in the FIRE simulations, the resolved ISM produces star formation histories that are generically bursty for dwarf galaxies \citep[e.g.][]{sparre2017, fauchergiguere2018,florevelazquez2021}, an effect which can be suppressed in lower-resolution simulations that use simplified ISM prescriptions.} The mass of the individual star particles is sufficiently small to support the assumption that each represents a single-age, single-metallicity stellar population while still being large enough to fully sample the IMF at the high-mass end \citep{sanderson2020}.
-The inclusion of turbulent metal diffusion additionally reproduces the observed dependence of the width of abundance spreads on stellar mass in dwarfs \citep{kirby2013, escala}.
+\rrrthree{Because these simulations resolve individual large GMCs \citep{2020MNRAS.497.3993B} where the star formation occurs, the star formation has a very high spatial granularity across the galaxy; clustering of starforming clouds is thus naturally taken into account down to $\sim$pc scales.
+The granularity of the resulting stellar feedback in both space and time is also very high, since the }mass of the individual star particles \rrrthree{(2100-7100 $M_\odot$ per particle)} is sufficiently small to support the assumption that each represents a single-age, single-metallicity stellar population while still being large enough to fully sample the IMF at the high-mass end \citep{sanderson2020}.
+The inclusion of turbulent metal diffusion additionally reproduces the observed dependence of the width of abundance spreads on stellar mass in dwarfs \citep{escala}.
 Comparing runs with additional physics to the (Hydro+) runs for identical initial conditions allows us to both confirm that these variations do not strongly influence the structure of dwarfs, and set a bound on the degree of scatter due to stochastic supernova feedback for a fixed assembly history.

 \defcitealias{chan2018}{1} \defcitealias{hopkins2020}{2} \defcitealias{hopkins2018_main}{3} \defcitealias{elbadry2018}{4} \defcitealias{wetzel2016}{5}